 It's important to think "meatball," not "dumpling," because matzo balls take a long time to cook—30 to 40 minutes—and you want to use a filling that's guaranteed to stay moist; the egg and matzo meal in your filling help with that.
 Oh, and if you're looking to play off Hanukkah starting on Thanksgiving Day this year?
 Ground turkey and a stuffing-flavored filling of bread crumbs, cooked onion and celery, and chopped sage would taste damn good inside a matzo ball.
 So would veal and pork with bread crumbs, oregano, and Parmesan.

 Next come the matzo balls, which you can make however your grandma taught you to make them, provided the dough is a little tacky and thick enough to handle.
-I used the recipe on the back of the Manischewitz matzo meal box with a little extra matzo meal, though I use schmaltz or butter in place of oil and always use chicken stock instead of water.
-Wet your hands again, grab yourself a ping pong ball-sized portion of batter, and flatten it into a disk.
-Wrap a chicken meatball inside and pinch up the ball until it looks like any old matzo ball.
+I used the recipe on the back of the Manischewitz matzo meal box, plus a little extra matzo meal, though I use schmaltz or butter in place of oil and I always use chicken stock instead of water.
+Wet your hands again, grab yourself a Ping-Pong-ball-sized portion of batter, and flatten it into a disk.
+Wrap a chicken meatball inside, and pinch up the ball until it looks like any old matzo ball.

-And thus I give you: chicken skin-wrapped, deep fried, chicken-stuffed matzo balls.
-Better than plain fried chicken skin, tastier than Scotch eggs, and thrifty enough to make your bubbe proud, they may just be the smartest bad decision you've ever made.
+And thus I give you: chicken skin–wrapped, deep-fried, chicken-stuffed matzo balls.
+Better than plain fried chicken skin, tastier than Scotch eggs, and thrifty enough to make your bubbe proud, they may just be the smartest bad decision you'll ever make.

-Your target frying temperature is 375°F; heat your oil to 380 or 385 to account for the temperature drop when you add the balls.
+Your target frying temperature is 375°F (191°C); heat your oil to 380 or 385 (193 to 196°C) to account for the temperature drop when you add the balls.
 Then turn your attention to the chicken skin.

 A little like a naked voodoo doll, but tasty once you fry it, I promise.

 Cook your matzo balls until the skin turns golden brown and shatter-crisp, using a thermometer to keep tabs on the oil's temperature.
-Once they're done, season them with salt while they're still hot, then let them cool for a minute and remove the toothpicks before serving.
+Once they're done, season them with salt while they're still hot, then let them cool for a minute.
+Remove the toothpicks before serving.

-Oh, and still thinking about Thanksgiving?
+Oh, and if you're still thinking about Thanksgiving?
 Spare turkey skin works just as well.

 Matzo Ball Fun Time #3: Pan-Fried Matzo Balls